January 18 - 27, 2019

 Directed by James Black

 Jeff Browning, a new father desperate for community, casually follows his buddy’s advice and tries to join a white supremacist group…but the results of his ancestry test prove surprising.
-Amerikin follows Jeff as serious consequences come knocking and the line between "us" and "them" gets blurry as fuck.
+Amerikin follows Jeff as serious consequences come knocking and the line between "us" and "them" gets incredibly blurry.

 By Claire Kiechel